Buying guide · Updated June 2026

 Mobilegs · Post-surgery recovery

-A comfort-oriented design that eases hand and wrist pressure.
+A comfort-oriented design with a saddle grip that spreads load across the hand.
 A solid recovery pick if portability is not your priority.

-- Articulating foot and saddle hand-grip reduce pressure points
+- Articulating foot and saddle hand-grip spread contact across more of the hand

 - Comfort-first ergonomic design